2 Custom elements

 You can use Racket code to introduce new elements to the document’s structure.

-A custom element is any xexpr? that begins with a symbol.
+A custom element is an xexpr? that begins with a symbol other than those produced by the Markdown parser.
 A custom element may optionally have a set of attributes, which is a list of key/value pairs that appears as the second item in the list.
 The keys must be symbols and the values must be strings, or an exception is raised.

 Here is an example of a function that produces a custom abbreviation element with a term attribute: